SamiJ2602/229309107-Text-Mining/README.md

    What are the Pain Points?
 Show the top words from negative reviews and the topics associated with low ratings. (e.g., "The topic 'Battery Life' appears in 40% of all 1-star reviews").

-  *Actionable Recommendations:*
+  *2. Actionable Recommendations:*

    "Prioritize R&D on improving battery technology, as it is the single largest cause of negative feedback."

    "Marketing should emphasize our product's superior sound quality and comfort, as these are our strongest brand assets."

    "Update the product description to more accurately reflect battery performance to manage customer expectations."